Antigua Guatemala: Holy Week

+Art

+Antigua is also home to the National Museum of Guatemalan Art, which is housed in the Palace of the Captaincy General, a UNESCO-designated World Heritage Site dating to the 16th century.

 In films

 The New Adventures of Tarzan (1935)

-In 1935, the film The New Adventures of Tarzan, was filmed on location in Guatemala, taking advantage of the help from the United Fruit Company and president Jorge Ubico.
+In 1935, the film The New Adventures of Tarzan was filmed on location in Guatemala, taking advantage of the help from the United Fruit Company and president Jorge Ubico.
 The places where the filming was made were: